 - On the trace details page, review the span along the request route that originated the error.

 - Noting the error class and message, navigate to the service from its span in the trace so you can see that the error is occurring at a high rate.

 Read on to explore the options in the distributed tracing UI.

 We have a variety of tools to help you find traces and spans so you can resolve issues.
-The opening distributed tracing page is populated with a default list of traces, and you can quickly refine this list using these tools:
+The opening distributed tracing page is populated with a default list of traces.
+You can quickly refine this list using these tools:

 The Find traces query bar is a quick way to narrow your search for traces.
 You can either start typing in the query bar or use the dropdown to create a compound query.